phiamo/MopaBootstrapBundle/Resources/doc/1-installation.md

 Less is not required, but is extremely helpful when using bootstrap variables, or mixins, If you want to have a easier life, have a look into:
-If you do not have less installed, currently you have several option, but please do NOT ask for help.

 [Less Documentation](https://github.com/phiamo/MopaBootstrapBundle/blob/master/Resources/doc/less-installation.md)